You are here

 Pioneering the Field of Business Ethics Since 1976

 The W. Michael Hoffman Center for Business Ethics (HCBE) at Bentley University is one of the world's leading research and educational institutes in the field of business ethics.
-It is also among the oldest, having been established in 1976.
+It is also among the oldest and most respected, having been established in 1976.

 HCBE is a nonprofit educational, research and consulting organization whose vision is a world in which all businesses contribute positively to society through their ethically sound and responsible operations.